boozallen/common-workflow-plugin/README.md

 You should see a section pop up like the one below.
 Do the following
 1. Select the source code management tool you will be using (likely Git)
-2. Enter the Repository URL in the corresponding field for the repository containing the entrypoint script you plan to use.
+2. Enter the Repository URL in the corresponding field for the repository
+   containing the entrypoint script you plan to use.
    You can git this by clicking the "clone" button on the repository's page and copying the https URL
+3. If the repository containing your entrypoint script is private, select the appropriate
-3. Once again select your credentials from the dropdown in the Credentials field
+   credentials from the dropdown in the Credentials field.
+Otherwise select "none."
 4. Enter the path of your entrypoint script in the Script Path field.
 The path is relative to the root
    of the repository
 5. Optionally uncheck "Use Groovy Sandbox"